ml-tooling/ml-workspace/README.md

 > ℹ️ _The setup script only runs on Mac and Linux.
 Windows is currently not supported._

-Just run the setup command or script on the machine from where you want to setup a connection to the workspace and input a name for the connection (e.g. `my-workspace`).
+Just run the setup command or script on the machine from where you want to setup a connection to the workspace and input a name for the connection (e.g., `my-workspace`).
 You might also get asked for some additional input during the process, e.g. to install a remote kernel if `remote_ikernel` is installed.
 Once the passwordless SSH connection is successfully setup and tested, you can securely connect to the workspace by simply executing `ssh my-workspace`.

 Besides the ability to execute commands on a remote machine, SSH also provides a variety of other features that can improve your development workflow as described in the following sections.